-This section provides a screening for the health inequality impacts of each of the strategic policies set out within the NTS2 Delivery Plan 2020-2022 under its four priority themes (i.e. reduces inequalities, takes climate action, helps deliver inclusive economic growth, improves health and wellbeing).
+This section provides an assessment of impacts for the combined social and equality impacts of each of the strategic policies set out within the NTS Delivery Plan 2020-2022.

-The assessment tables below have been created for each strategic policy, drawing together the impacts associated with all actions sitting under that policy.
+The assessments below refer to each strategic policy, drawing together the impacts associated with all actions sitting under that policy.

-The screening assessment and identification of potential impacts has been based on the key issues and evidence (as set out in Section 3 of this report) as well as information provided through discussions with TS and SG officers.
+The assessment and identification of potential impacts has been based on the key issues and evidence (as set out in Section 2 of this report), information provided through discussions with TS and SG officers and public consultation feedback.